 That boy still lives in me.

-He’s not in charge anymore, but he’s on the board.
+He’s not in charge anymore, but he’s around.

 And honestly?
 I’m glad he is.
 He keeps me human.